Installing Artwork in the VAC

 Installation & Performance Request form

-For installations and requests that may present hazards, cause disruptions or require special installation (hanging, video projection, performance art), students are required to fill out the Installation & Performance request form and obtain approval from the Technical Specialist Manager, Julia Beltrano (office 241d).
+For installations and requests that may present hazards, cause disruptions or require special installation (hanging, video projection, performance art), students are required to fill out the Installation & Performance request form and obtain approval from the Operations and Communications Manager, Jennifer Martin (office 241A).